-Traditional vulnerability assessment studies for industrial systems are based on empirical post seismic observations being focussed on the economic value of repair and replacement of components or of the whole plant.
-This approach may carry on inefficiency issues as: (1) inhomogeneous structural response in the existing data due to the unavailability of a reference type of the structure; (2) inhomogeneous boundary conditions among the available data (i.e. large scatter in the soil interaction); (3) different levels of maintenance and degradation at
+Most of the former studies on the assessment of seismic vulnerability of industrial systems are based on empirical post seismic observations being focussed on the economic value of repair and replacement of components or of the whole plant.
+This approach may experience inefficiency issues such as: (1) inhomogeneous structural response in the available data due to the unavailability of a reference type of the structure; (2) non-uniformity of boundary conditions among the available data (i.e. large scatter in the soil interaction); (3) different levels of maintenance and degradation at the time of the experiment, e.g. earthquake; (4) uncertainty in the failure mode experienced by the system/component in the post-event assessment; (5) availability of a sufficient data set to plot a statistically significant curve for each considered damage state; (6) subjective damage evaluation.

-1 Postdoctoral fellow, Dept. of Structural Analysis and Design, University of Naples Federico II, Italy the time of the 'experiment', say earthquake; (4) uncertainty in the failure mode experienced by the system/component in the post-event assessment; (5) availability of a sufficient data set to plot a statistically significant curve for each considered damage state; (6) subjective damage evaluation.
-The goal herein pursued is development of a refined tool for structural reliability assessment which applies whether: (1) no sufficient observational data are available; (2) systems reliability is concerned by decomposing in fragility analysis of critical components; (3) standardized structures are considered, so that analysis of a number of different configurations covers actually all the real cases in the area of interest and allows to evaluate the influence of the variation of structural parameters on overall fragility.
+The goal herein pursued is the development of a refined tool for structural reliability assessment which applies under the conditions that: (1) no sufficient observational data are available; (2) systems reliability is concerned with decomposing in the fragility analysis of critical components; (3) standardised structures are considered, so that the analysis of a number of different configurations covers all the real cases in the area of interest and allows one to evaluate the influence of the variation of structural parameters on the overall fragility.